 It may not be impractical to start differentiating a curing stage from an ageing stage and wine can help anchor the concept.
 Curing could be the stage when a wine or a spirit goes from inharmonious to a commonly accepted harmony.
 Wines cannot be enjoyed immediately upon the completion of fermentation and have to go through a stage (with its associated techniques) called élevage.
 Some will even say it is not wine, but merely fermented grape juice until it goes through the process.
 Ageing would come later and a true connoisseur should be able to appreciate the wine at multiple places in its ageing journey.

 Spirits, some others maybe more so than rum, also go through élevage.
-This may most closely pertain to the transformation of specific congener like the reduction of ethyl acetate and acetaldehyde.
+This may most closely pertain to the transformation of specific congeners like the reduction of ethyl acetate and acetaldehyde.
 Where lees contact or micro oxidation are techniques of wine élevage, charcoal filtration or as we just found out, specific watering regimens (if not also reflective fermentation adjustments) are among the techniques spirits employ.
-Its probably safe to categorize caramel and added sugar as a heavy handed élevage technique.
+It is probably safe to categorize caramel and added sugar as a heavy handed élevage technique.